Socialist Soviet Republic of Abkhazia: Demographics

 The SSR Abkhazia was an ethnically diverse region, whose demographics changed considerably in the decades after its annexation by Russia.
 Up to 100,000 Abkhaz had been deported in the late nineteenth century, mainly to the Ottoman Empire.
-By the time the SSR Abkhazia was formed, ethnic Abkhaz comprised less than 30 percent of the population.
+By the time the SSR Abkhazia was formed, ethnic Abkhaz comprised less than 30 per cent of the population.
 The korenizatsiia (nativization) policy implemented in this era, which was to promote minority groups within the USSR, saw the numbers of Abkhaz increase: between 1922 and 1926, ethnic Abkhaz grew by roughly 8%, while the number of ethnic Georgians dropped by 6%.
 Thus, according to the 1926 Soviet census, the only census conducted during the SSR's existence, the number of ethnic Abkhaz reached 55,918 or around 28% of the total population (which numbered 201,016), while the number of Georgians was around 67,494 (36%).
 Other major ethnic groups counted in the 1926 census were Armenians (25,677, or 13%), Greeks (14,045, or 7%), and Russians (12,553, or 6%).

 The script used for the Abkhaz language was modified during the era of the SSR Abkhazia.
 Under korenizatsiia the Abkhaz were not considered one of the "advanced" peoples in the USSR, and thus saw an increased focus on their national language and cultural development.
 As part of these policies, Abkhaz—along with many other regional languages in the USSR—was Latinized in 1928, moving it away from the original Cyrillic-based script.
 Emphasis was placed on developing Abkhaz culture, which was heavily promoted and financed.
 To further this, an Abkhazian Scientific Society was created in 1922, while an Academy of Abkhazian Language and Literature was founded in 1925.

 In recognition of the multiple ethnic groups within Abkhazia, Article 8 of the 1925 Abkhaz constitution called for three official languages—Abkhaz, Georgian, and Russian—while a later amendment stated, "all nationalities populating the SSR Abkhazia are guaranteed the right of free development and use of the native language both in national-cultural and in general state agencies".
 Most of the population did not understand Abkhaz so Russian was the dominant language of government while local regions used the language that was most prevalent there.